aliasgharheidaricom/The-Moss-Growth-Optimization-MGO-Concepts-and-performance/README.md

 # Moss Growth Optimization (MGO) Algorithm

 The Moss Growth Optimization (MGO) algorithm is a novel nature-inspired optimization algorithm that replicates moss growth dynamics to solve complex optimization problems.
 It was introduced in the **Journal of Computational Design and Engineering** as an innovative alternative to traditional optimization methods, showing promise in real-world applications like logistics, energy management, and machine learning model tuning.
+## Abstract

+The Moss Growth Optimization (MGO) algorithm is inspired by moss growth processes observed in nature.
+MGO uses spore dispersal and dual propagation searches to optimize solutions.
+The cryptobiosis mechanism prevents the algorithm from getting stuck in local optima, improving its ability to solve complex optimization problems.

 ## Why Moss Growth Optimization?